 I’m surprised that nobody questioned the idea that an atom bomb could be small enough to tote around in a hand satchel — even the ‘small but dirty bomb’ in Goldfinger rolled around in a bulky cart.
 But there must be hot radioactive material in that satchel, right?
 How could Willingdon be shielded from its radiations?
 Wouldn’t the satchel be suspiciously heavy?

-Olive Sloane’s ditzy ex-showgirl serves as light comedy relief; her seedy frivolity is a nice contrast to the melancholy Willingdon, who doesn’t realize that she’s taken a shine to him.
+Olive Sloane’s ditzy ex-showgirl Goldie serves as light comedy relief; her seedy frivolity is a nice contrast to the melancholy Willingdon, who doesn’t realize that she’s taken a shine to him.
 Her complaints also stand in for the ‘average on-the-street East-Ender.’
-The lovable, some what dim Goldie is perhaps modeled on Dora Bryan’s soulful good-time girl in The Fallen Idol; Thora Hird in The Quatermass Experiment would seem to be cast from the same mold.
+The lovable, some what dim Goldie is perhaps modeled on Dora Bryan’s soulful good-time girl in The Fallen Idol.
+Thora Hird in The Quatermass Experiment would seem to be cast from the same mold.
 Goldie is pretty funny when nobody listens to her pleas to be evacuated to Aldershot with her dog.

 The KL Studio Classics Blu-ray of Seven Days to Noon is a pristine encoding of this beautifully filmed B&W thriller — by ace cameraman Gilbert Tayor, no less.
 It’s apparently a fringe benefit of Kino’s relationship with rights holder StudioCanal.
 Both picture and audio are flawless.
 The British production probably played on American TV from time to time but effectively disappeared sometime in the 1970s.
 As it wasn’t written up in most Sci-fi books I didn’t come across it until the 1980s.
-It definitely fills a gap in the evolution of political science fiction filmmaking.
+It definitely fills a gap in the evolution of political science fiction.
 This time around I was able to pay attention to John Addison’s exciting, moody music score — it’s very good.

-Frankly, the nuclear extortion efforts of Thunderball seems pretty pathetic in comparison — trivializing a serious issue into just another thriller gimmick, for escapist fun.
-The happy surprise is that terrorists haven’t yet used nuclear weapons.
+Frankly, the nuclear extortion scheme of Thunderball seems pretty pathetic in comparison — trivializing a serious issue into just another thriller gimmick for escapist fun.
+The happy surprise is that real terrorists haven’t yet used nuclear weapons.

 The disc has no extras, just some related trailers and not one for Seven Days to Noon.
 Love the original artwork on the disc cover.
 HIGHLY recommended to genre fans.